 - Take a look at the workbook and notice some of the key features:

-- The Undo and Redo buttons in the upper left can be used to undo and redo processes such as performing analysis or creating a new card.
+- The Undo and Redo buttons can be used to undo and redo processes such as performing analysis or creating a new card.

 - Add can be used to add a new dataset to your page.